f4cus/f4cus/CV_en.md

 ## Professional Summary

-DevOps and SysAdmin professional with extensive experience in cloud computing, continuous integration and deployment, and security.
-Adept at managing complex infrastructure and implementing end-to-end solutions.
-Proven track record of enhancing system security and performance through strategic planning and proactive problem-solving.
-Skilled in both Linux and Windows environments with strong expertise in Azure and AWS.
-Known for a strategic approach, strong technical skills, and effective communication abilities.
+Professional in DevOps and SysAdmin role with extensive experience in cloud computing, continuous integration and deployment, and information security.
+Expert in managing complex infrastructures and implementing end-to-end solutions.
+Experienced in improving system security and performance through strategic planning and proactive problem resolution.
+Skilled in Linux and Windows environments with strong experience in Azure and AWS.
+Competency with strategic focus, strong technical skills and effective communication skills.

 ---